ScreenFlow

 Touch Callout

-For those working with or making iPhone and iPad videos, touch callouts allow you to create an annotation that marks what finger movements you made in order to create an effect.
+For those working with or making iPhone and iPad videos, touch callouts allow you to create an annotation that marks what finger movements you made to create an effect.
 For example, a zoom would show two circles gradually moving away from each other.

 Annotations